federicodeservi/mtsb/README.md

 Creates a dataframe with the following info for each movie:
     * Movie title and genres
-    * Average mean of the tweets' scores
+    * Average mean of the tweets' scores and magnitudes
     * Percentage of positive and negative labelled tweets (if score==0 is labelled as positive)
     * Gross boxoffice for the week after the movie release